abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 3. Repeat the same steps for the **Customers** table.

 4. **Select the Customers** query.
 When selected, Customers will have a "**+"** sign after Table (this indicates we are adding a step after Table.
 If you do not see the **"+"** sign after table, you may have selected a different step.
-Select Table and you will be good to go).
+Select Table, and you will be good to go).

 5. From the Visual query menu, select **Combine -> Merge queries**.